geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 ##### **Nimlgen** [[00:15:23](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=923)]
 Yeah, it would be great.
-Actually, I mean, there should be some problematic kernel like we hit during Beam.
+Actually, I mean, there should be some problematic kernel like we hit during BEAM.

 ##### **Wozeparrot & Chenyu** [[00:15:32](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=932)]
 Yeah, I'm assuming it's that.